pjbriggs/galaxy-admin-utils/README.markdown

  * _backup_database.sh_: dump SQL database and rsync data files for a local Galaxy instance

+   Usage: `backup_database.sh [--dry-run] GALAXY_DIR`

+   Dumps the SQL contents of the Galaxy distribution in `GALAXY_DIR` into the current working directory, and also makes (or updates) an rsync copy of the database/files directory.

  * _backup_galaxy.sh_: rsync a subset of the code base for a local Galaxy instance